daniel-lewis-ab/ComfyUI-Llama/README.md

 - [llama-cpp](https://github.com/ggerganov/llama.cpp) is a command line program that lets us use LLMs that are stored in the GGUF file format from [huggingface.co](https://huggingface.co/models?pipeline_tag=text-generation&sort=trending&search=GGUF)
 - [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) lets us use llama.cpp in Python.
 - [stable diffusion](https://huggingface.co/spaces/stabilityai/stable-diffusion) is a command line program that lets us use image generation AI models.
-- ComfyUI lets us use Stable Diffusion using a flow graph layout.
+- [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager) lets us use Stable Diffusion using a flow graph layout.
-- So ComfyUI-Llama lets us use LLMs in ComfyUI.
+- So ComfyUI-Llama (that's us!)lets us use LLMs in ComfyUI.

 ## Why I Made This
 - I wanted to integrate text generation and image generation AI in one interface and see what other people can come up with to use them.